Peter J. Whitridge

 - Arbour, Chelsee (in progress).
 Research topic: Maritime Archaic Occupation at Kamestastin in the Quebéc/Labrador interior.
 (SSHRC Fellowship).

-- Boukouvalas, Georgia (in progress).
+- Boukouvalas Michael, Georgia (in progress).
 Research topic: Activist LGBTQ+ Graffiti in Athens.

 - Carlson, Ivan (in progress).
 Research topic: The Genesis of Labrador's Indigenous Landscapes: A Review of Research Approaches and Current Knowledge.
 (Co-supervised with Dr. Véronique Forbes).

-- Levasseur, Francois P. (in progress).
-Research topic: Nodes, Edges, and Networks: Dorset harpoon edge variability in the Eastern Arctic and Subarctic.
+- Levasseur, Francois P. (2022).
+Nodes, Edges, and Networks: Dorset Harpoon Edge Variability in the Eastern Arctic and Subarctic.

 - Wilson, Sarah (2020).
 Digital approaches to Inuit archaeological landscapes.
 (Co-supervised with Dr. Lisa Rankin).